simOne3107/R4CogPsy/README.md

-In some cases, if you wish, your dataset can also be subset and subplots can be created with `ggplot2` to display each of the subsets.
+In some cases, if you wish, your dataset can also be subsetted, and you can use `ggplot2` to create subplots to display each of the subsets.

 ```r
 ggplot(data = MyDataFrame) +